 I start shouting about needing a cigarette.
 You find my cigs and lighter and slowly walk me to the balcony.
 You light me up and hold me back, away from the edge.
 I keep dropping my cigarette.
 I cry.
 I ask you where the moon is and you tell me that it’s up there somewhere but it’s hiding.

 You carry me to bed and manage to remove the chandeliers that are threaded through my ear-lobes.
-I should brush my teeth but I don’t have the strength.
+I am suddenly aware that I ought to brush my teeth but I don’t have the strength and the idea leaves me as quickly as it arrived.
 I don’t know what day it is and I don’t care.
+I don’t know who I am.
+I don’t know who you are.
+I don’t know where I am.
+What is this?
 I just need everything to stop.
+What is this?!
+I don’t like it.
+I don’t like this one bit.
 You magically produce a syringe of morphine.
 I am so happy to see you.
 I tell you that I love you.

-You put me in the recovery position and tell me that I’m safe, that everything’s going to be fine, that when I’m better we’ll go to the seaside, that I don’t need to apologise, that you’re here to look after me.
+You arrange my body into the recovery position and tell me that I’m safe, that everything’s going to be fine, that when I’m better we’ll go to the seaside, that I don’t need to apologise, that you’re here to look after me.
 I ask you if we can adopt some sugar gliders instead of having kids.
-I don’t know what your reply was, if you even replied at all.
+I don’t know what your reply was, if you even replied at all, but I’m sure you would’ve said yes, of course darling, because you love me too much.